How to Identify Worn Plasma Cutter Consumables: Signs & Tests

 track consumable longevity effectively

-Bench tests tell you what’s worn today; a life log tells you what’ll wear out next.
 Track consumable longevity with a simple ledger tied to maintenance schedules.
 Log parts count, pierce count, arc-on time, material, thickness, and amperage.
-Compare your data to manufacturer baselines to set realistic life thresholds and update them as your process changes.
+Compare your data to manufacturer baselines so you can set realistic life thresholds.

 Use data discipline: